skilldevai/ae-capstone/labs.md

 code rag_agent_minimal.py
 ```

 Scroll through and note the core parts:
    - **Section 1**: CONFIGURATION - Specifies model, KB path, and checks for Hugging Face token being in place
+   - **Section 2**: CLASSIFICATION KEYWORDS - Defines keyword lists for categorizing queries (account_security, device_troubleshooting, etc.) and the `classify_query()` function
-   - **Section 2**: AGENT CLASS - Implements a minimal RAG agent with initialization and functions for:
+   - **Section 3**: AGENT CLASS - Implements a minimal RAG agent with initialization and functions for:
       - `_load_pdf_documents()`: loading and parsing the knowledge base PDF documents
       - `_setup_vector_store()`: creating/refreshing the ChromaDB vector db
       - `connect_mcp()`: connect to MCP server for working with emails and orders (fires up server via stdio)
-      - `search_knowledge_base()`: search the vector db for revelant hits
+      - `search_knowledge_base()`: search the vector db for relevant hits
       - `query_llm()`: takes the prompt (with RAG context) and queries the Hugging Face model
-      - `query(): the workhorse - searches KB for relevant info, checks to see if need emails/order info, builds augmented prompt, sends it over to LLM and parses and delivers respose
+      - `query()`: the workhorse - classifies the query, searches KB for relevant info, checks to see if need emails/order info, builds augmented prompt, sends it over to LLM and parses and delivers response
-   - **Section 3**: Interactive mode when run directly
+   - **Section 4**: Interactive mode when run directly

 <br><br>